zS1L3NT/ts-discord-reminder/README.md

-# ts-assignmentbot
+# ts-reminderbot
-A Discord bot connected and Synced to Firebase which handles assignments
+A Discord bot connected and Synced to Firebase which handles reminders